mixmix/mixmix.github.io/content/post/icecream-licence/index.md

 As of writing this, my oldest has the licence, my youngest has decided they're not ready for the responsibility yet, and happily eat at the table.

-I took the time to outline the requirements because I was exhausted by the repeat-querying from my kids, and I realised that naming the desired end-state might would save us all a lot of time in the long-run.
+Why?
+I was exhausted by repeat queries, and while "because I said so" is sometimes appropriate, it's more often a lazy response which doesn't support learning.

 ## Reflections